Differences Between Scholarships and Student Loans

 Pros and Cons (Scholarships, Grants, Student Loans)

 Before filling out any applications for scholarships, grants, or student loans, it’s important to consider the benefits and drawbacks of each one.
 This will help you make the best decision for your particular financial situation.
-Keep in mind that it is also possible to do a combination of all three if you find that one or two simply isn’t enough to cover the costs of your college education.
+Keep in mind that many students will pay for college using a combination of scholarships, grants, and student loans.

 Without further ado, here are the pros and cons of each option: